If you're looking for things to do with kids in London this summer, Greenwich is the place to be.

 Swing over to The Cove

-Let your children's imaginations run wild at The Cove, a brand new outdoor playground at the National Maritime Museum.
+Let your children's imaginations run wild at The Cove, an outdoor playground at the National Maritime Museum.

 Clamber aboard the ship and take the wheel, spin on the compass roundabout, scramble through the mighty Kraken’s tentacles and come face to face with the giant Cutty Shark!